MFS Local Offer 2024

 We publish curriculum reports once a year for our pupils.
 For the Primary school and Key Stage 3, these are published in the Summer term and parents/carers are invited to a parents evening after this to discuss the report.

-At Key Stage 4 reports are published in the Spring term.
+At Key Stage 4, reports are published in the spring term.
 This is to ensure our pupils have the opportunity to respond to their predicted grades and have all the information they need to make college applications.
-Again, parents/carers are invited to a parents evening after the publication of the report to discuss the content.
+Again, parents/carers are invited to a parents' evening after the publication of the report to discuss the content.

-We welcome the opportunity to discuss your child’s progress throughout the year, all of our teaching staff can be contacted via telephone message to the main reception, through the home/school communication books or through the Dojo App.
+We welcome the opportunity to discuss your child’s progress throughout the year.
+All of our teaching staff can be contacted via telephone message to the main reception, through the home/school communication books or through the Dojo App.

 Annual Reviews: